arvidn/libtorrent/docs/manual.rst

 downloaded.
 If it is false, the entire storage is allocated before download begins.
 I.e. the files contained in the torrent are filled with zeroes, and each downloaded piece is put in its final place directly when downloaded.

+``block_size`` sets the preferred request size, i.e. the number of bytes to request from a peer at a time.
+This block size must be a divisor of the piece size, and since the piece size is an even power of 2, so must the block size be.
+If the block size given here turns out to be greater than the piece size, it will simply be clamped to the piece size.

 The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.